2560px-Moodle-logo.svg

 What you’ll explore

 Bridging the hidden learning gap means designing with real learners in mind.
-In this session, you’ll learn how to:

 • Build clearer, more consistent course structures.